What Is Packing Pressure In Injection Molding?

 If the packing pressure is too high, it may cause the plastic material to deform, resulting in part distortion or warpage.
 This can also lead to high stress levels within the part, reducing its strength and durability.
 Additionally, high packing pressure can cause the plastic material to overpack, resulting in excess material and longer cycle times.

-Read More: How To Reduce Part Weight In Injection Molding?
+Read More: What Is Injection Molding?

 How can the packing pressure be adjusted in injection molding?